Are you originally from Hamburg?

 What do you like the most about living here?

 It is funny to talk about that.
-I am currently in a phase where I don’t like Hamburg as much as before.
+After all those years, I’m not freshly in love anymore but having a solid relationship with all the pros and cons.
 However, something that I like as much as before is its village-like character.
 For example, walking along the streets and seeing a familiar face at every corner of St.Pauli – I really appreciate that.
 I love the intimate cohesion that is present within such small districts.

 How do you get from place to place?